One constant to rule them all: Higher order corrections to the Seiberg-Witten curve

-and $h_k=0$ for all other $k$, we get the equation $\omega(y(z))=z$ with $\omega$ defined by (\ref{eqn:structure}) and with $y_u^{(0)}$ given by (\ref{eqn:y-cut}).
-However, it is more convenient to define $U$ by its leading order (\ref{eqn:U-solvec}), and include all its corrections in the coefficient $h_N$ by setting $h_{N}=(-1)^N p_{N-1}+U^N$.
+and $h_k=0$ for all other values of $k$, we recover the equation $\omega(y(z))=z$ with $\omega$ defined by (\ref{eqn:structure}) and with $y_u^{(0)}$ given by (\ref{eqn:y-cut}).
+However, it is more convenient to define $U$ by its leading order (\ref{eqn:U-solvec}), and absorb all its corrections into the coefficient $h_N$ by setting $h_{N}=(-1)^N p_{N-1}+U^N$.

-We now allow all the coefficients $h_k$ to be non-zero, but small, and treat equation (\ref{eqn:SW-allord}) perturbatively.
+We now allow all the coefficients $h_k$ to be nonzero, but small, and treat equation (\ref{eqn:SW-allord}) perturbatively.
 We are looking for a solution of the form